 Although I have to admit that sometimes, if not always, I put too many details on my drawings and I think my designs would look better if I didn't spend so much time detailing.
 Sometimes adding details or extra cleaning up a drawing makes the drawing look less fresh.

 There are a LOT of artists that inspire me but if I have to

 Can you explain the two pieces below to us?

 Both of them are drawings for personal projects.
 The first one is research for a Captain Hook design.
 I tried with different shapes and colours to see which combination matched better with the character.
-If I remember correctly I ended up developing option C.
+If I remember

 The second one is a final design for a project about an explorer who travels around the world with her professor monkey friend!

 How do you develop your work and skill set and what motivates you to do so?